What to do in the garden in September

 How to Overwinter and Protect tender plants

-If you are overwintering plants in a greenhouse, raise the plants off the ground because the base can be very cold, especially sitting on concrete slabs.
-Raising the plants off the ground is warmer, and it allows air to circulate as the damp, stagnant air aids disease, especially grey mould, which can so often be a problem when over wintering plants.
-If you can over winter the tender plants, it saves money for next year and you start the spring with a mature plant which should flower well.
+If you are overwintering plants in a greenhouse, raise the plants off the ground because the base can be very cold, especially when sitting on concrete slabs.
+Raising the plants off the ground is warmer, and it allows air to circulate.
+Damp, stagnant air aids disease, especially grey mould, which can so often be a problem when overwintering plants.
+If you can overwinter the tender plants, it saves money for next year, and you start the spring with a mature plant, which should flower well.

-The most important points are to remove most of the foilage, keep the plant dry, and most of all allow plenty of air circulation.
-This is explained in more detail in the video.
+The most important points are to remove most of the foliage, keep the plant dry, and allow plenty of air circulation.
+The video details this further.
+Damp, stagnant air is the main cause of Botrytis, also known as grey mould, which attacks overwintering plants.

 Time to think about Spring bulbs